pietroppeter/nimibook/README.md

 ### Status

-nimibook currently provides minimal functionality to create a book, notably missing is a command line interface to automate common task (e.g. initialization of a new nimibook).
+nimibook currently provides minimal functionality to create a book and support a local CLI mode.

 ## Installation